DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-06-changes-to-find-at-the-end-of-2021-cycle.md

 {% from "govuk/components/inset-text/macro.njk" import govukInsetText %}
 {{ govukInsetText({
-  text: "Users will no longer be asked whether they want to apply on UCAS, as UCAS will be switched off by this point."
+  text: "On clicking 'Apply for this course', users will no longer be asked whether they want to apply on UCAS."
 }) }}

-## Candidates can apply for courses starting in the 2022 to 2023 academic year when applications open
+## Candidates can submit their application when applications open

-Candidates can submit applications as normal when [applications open](/find-teacher-training/changes-to-find-at-the-end-of-2021-cycle/#12-october-2021-at-9am).
+Candidates can submit applications for courses starting in the 2022 to 2023 academic year [applications open](/find-teacher-training/changes-to-find-at-the-end-of-2021-cycle/#12-october-2021-at-9am).